 Q. Can I replace the lamps myself ?

 A. On the grounds of safety this is not advisable and be aware, getting access to some lights can be challenging as some are continually on or live in some areas.
 The majority are fitted with anti tamper screws that can prevent the general public gaining access.
 Also, it is not as easy as say changing the bulbs or tubes.
 Check any insurance you have to make sure you are covered in case there is a problem.
-Click this link for advice from Edinburgh District Council on this subject.
+Click this link for advice from City of Edinburgh Council on this subject.

 Q. What is the most cost effective way to maintain these lights ?

 A. Fluorescent lamps have a tight manufacturers tolerance with regards to lifespan .
 This means they will start to fail around the same time.
 So it pays to relamp the whole stair.

 Q. Why not just change lamps as and when required.

 A. This can be more expensive in the long run.
 Plus all fluorescent lamps fade through time.
 Because there can be a big difference in light output after a relamp and clean.

 Q. How do I know when they need changed. ?